Estate Planning in the Philippines

-So if you were married before August 3, 1988, under the Civil Code, the property regime that governed property relations between husband and wife is called the Conjugal Property of Gains.
+So if you were married before August 3, 1988, under the Civil Code, the property regime that governed property relations between husband and wife is called the Conjugal Partnership of Gains.
 In summary, the salient features of the CPG are: (1) anything that you owned before the marriage is exclusively yours and will be exclusively yours throughout the marriage, (2) anything that you owned after the marriage will be conjugal, if that asset was bought by the joint fund of the spouses, (3) anything that you owned exclusively and eventually purchased assets with, is exclusive, even during marriage.
 For the assets that you own exclusively, you can alter, move, sell, dispose of, enjoy the proceeds of these assets without having to seek approval from anyone.
 For the assets conjugally owned, you have to get the express approval of your spouse before you can do anything about them.

 The Law and Date that Protects the Marriage Partner:

 For spouses who married after August 3, 1988, property ownership is ruled by Absolute Community of Property.
 The difference between the Civil Code and the Family Code is that the Family Code became more protective of the incoming partner: as you sign the marriage contract, and if you did not place any condition on that marriage contract, you just donated half of your assets to the incoming party who is not even your blood.
 In the absence of any pre-nuptial agreement, the law of spousal right will prevail.